Hidden Windows 11 24H2 Features

 2. Virtual Desktops and Multitasking Organization

-Windows 11 significantly enhances virtual desktops, a powerful yet often overlooked feature.
-Virtual desktops let you create multiple independent workspaces on the same PC, ideal for separating contexts (e.g., one desktop for work, another for leisure).
 Access the virtual desktop view by pressing Win + Tab.
-Existing desktops appear at the top or bottom, with options to create new ones or delete existing ones.
-You can rename them (e.g., "Work," "Personal," "Project X") and, from Windows 11, even assign different wallpapers to each desktop for easy distinction.
+Existing desktops appear at the top or bottom, with options to create or delete them.
+You can rename them (e.g., "Work," "Personal") and, from Windows 11, even assign different wallpapers to each desktop for easy distinction.

 How to use them